 - European Roulette: This is, by far, the most popular version of online roulette.
-The wheel in European roulette has 37 pockets; all numbers from 1 to 36 are coloured in either black or red and zero is coloured in green.
+The wheel in European roulette has 37 pockets; all numbers from 1 to 36 are colored in either black or red and zero is colored in green.
 On a European wheel, sometimes called a single-zero wheel, every inside wager has the same house edge of 2.70%.

-- American Roulette: All main differences between American and European roulette begin and end with the wheel, more accurately, the number of pockets in it.
-Double-zero wheel that is used in American casinos has one more pocket coloured in green with a number 00 in it.
+- American Roulette: All main differences between American and European version begin and end with the wheel, more accurately, the number of pockets in it.
+Double-zero wheel that is used in American casinos has one more pocket colored in green with a number 00 in it.
 This fact completely changes positions of the pockets on the wheel, but also the payouts.
-Double-zero increases the house edge to 5.26%, making it less favourable among the players.
+Double-zero increases the house edge to 5.26%, making it less favorable among the players.

 - French Roulette: Although, basically, a European version, French Roulette has two rules that make the players more likely to save their money.
 Namely, in both European and American roulette, if a ball lands on zero, all even-odd bets (Red or Black, Even or Odds, 1 to 18 and 19 to 36) will lose.
 In French roulette, En Prison (In Prison) rule, gives the players a chance to decide whether to save half of their bet or to let their bet “in prison”, meaning their bet will stay until the following round.
 La Partage rule means the house will take half of your bet and the other half will be returned.

 - Mini Roulette: With only 13 pockets (0 and 1-12), Mini Roulette really deserves its name.
-At first glance, it may seem attractive – there are much bigger odds at winning Single bet, for instance.
-However, this game pays less than standard game and the house edge is significantly higher.
+At first glance, it may seem attractive – there are much bigger odds at winning a Single bet, for instance.
+However, this game pays less than a standard Live Roulette game and the house edge is significantly higher.